Closer (Nine Inch Nails song): Composition

 "Closer" has been described as industrial rock and alternative rock.
 "Closer" uses elements of funk, avant-garde, and electronic music.
 The drum track of "Closer" is built around a heavily modified sample of the bass drum from the 1977 Iggy Pop song "Nightclubbing", which was performed by a Roland drum machine.
 The samples were produced using two Akai S1100 samplers, each with an expander, essentially making up four samplers.
 The samples were then combined with beats produced by a Roland R-70 drum machine.
 The production features sound effects such as a bass squelch, synth echo, and feedback growl.
+A manipulated sample of Roxy Music's "Take a Chance with Me" can be heard at the close of the song.
 Radio edits of "Closer" were created by muting the vocal track for the duration of each deleted obscenity.

 Lyrically, "Closer" is a song about self-hatred and obsession; to Reznor's dismay, the song was widely misinterpreted as a lust anthem due to its chorus, which famously includes the lines "I wanna fuck you like an animal / I wanna feel you from the inside".
 In 2003, VH1 ranked the song at No. 93 in its countdown of the "100 Greatest Songs of the Past 25 Years."
 The song was ranked at No. 2 on AOL's "69 Sexiest Songs of All Time" due to the explicit frankness of the chorus.
 Mötley Crüe drummer Tommy Lee, said of the song, "Come on dude: 'I wanna fuck you like an animal'?
 That's the all-time fuck song.
 Those are pure fuck beats—Trent Reznor knew what he was doing.
 You can fuck to it, you can dance to it and you can break shit to it."

-Although there were numerous remixes of "Closer", the version titled "Closer to God" was heavily reworked, as the vocals were completely re-recorded and the overall song retained only a few elements from the original version.
-"Closer to God" was also released as a promotional single separate from "Closer", mainly intended for club-play.
+There were numerous remixes of "Closer".
+The version titled "Closer to God" was heavily reworked, as the vocals were completely re-recorded and the overall song retained only a few elements from the original version.
+"Closer to God" was also released as a promotional single separate from "Closer", mainly intended for club play.